mattkleiny/godot/DESIGN.md

 * A `RenderPipeline` resource, which is a user-definable object (with properties) that can live in the project, or on a particular `SubViewport`.
 * A `RenderCommandQueue` object, which abstracts over the normal rendering operations performed by the `RenderingServer`.

-Furthermore, the existing rendering backends are refactored to honor this new model.

 Two new mechanisms
 * Delegation
 * Replacement